The following bodies offer grant funding to individuals and/or organisations based within our town.

 If you are going on to further education or entering a trade or profession you may qualify for a grant.

-The 2020 deadline for applications is set for early September, further details and an application form are available on the website.
+Applications are normally accepted in early September, further details and an application form are available on the website.

 CROOK HILL COMMUNITY BENEFIT FUND

 The Crook Hill Community Benefit Fund offers grant funding to community projects that offer benefit to residents living with a defined funding area around the Crook Hill Wind Farm.
 Parts of Todmorden fall within this area.
 Grant applications are invited once a year and full details can be found here.
-In light of the Covid-19 crisis the Crook Hill Community Benefit Fund has announced changes to its 2021 eligibility criteria to ensure as many groups as possible can apply for funding.
-The temporary changes for 2021 are:

 REAPS MOSS COMMUNITY BENEFIT FUND